Skip to content

 Valentine’s Day Compliment Bags

 When I was student teaching, I had the most FABULOUS co-teacher.
-She had so many great ideas, and this is one that I have clung to each and every year.
-I originally wrote this post in 2014 Instead of taking…
+She had so many great ideas, and this Valentine’s Day Compliment Bag activity is one that I have clung to each and every year.
+It is so inclusive, brings…

 READ POST Valentine’s Day Compliment Bags